 PIR’s central themes are Conflict and Security; Representation and Democracy; Comparative Politics and Policy and Theories of Politics and International Relations.
 Staff within Politics and International Relations publish internationally on these themes and are active in publishing and supervising research.

-In 2014 the Department of Politics and International Relations celebrated its fiftieth anniversary.
+In 2014 the Department of Politics and International Relations celebrated its 50th anniversary.

 For students, our commitment is to provide a core curriculum along with unique options that represent the research interests among staff.
 These interests include international political economy and globalisation, democracy and democratization, public policy and public opinion, power and security, interest groups, political parties, social movements, institutions and many more.
 Likewise, we offer expertise in the Middle-East, Latin America, North and South Asia, the Nordic Countries, Central and Eastern Europe as well as Scotland, the UK and the EU.